Britpop

-The most successful bands linked with Britpop were Oasis, Blur, Suede and Pulp, known as the movement's "big four", although Suede and Pulp distanced themselves from the term.
-The timespan of Britpop is generally considered to be 1993–1997, and its peak years to be 1995–1996.
-A chart battle between Blur and Oasis (dubbed "The Battle of Britpop") brought the movement to the forefront of the British press in 1995.
-While music was the main focus, fashion, art and politics also got involved, with Tony Blair and New Labour aligning themselves with the movement.
+The acts most frequently labelled by the UK music press as Britpop's "big four" were Oasis, Blur, Suede, and Pulp.
+The period of Britpop's popularity is generally considered to have lasted from 1993 to 1997, with its peak years between 1995 and 1996.
+A chart rivalry between Blur and Oasis, dubbed "The Battle of Britpop", brought the movement to the forefront of the British press in 1995.
+Oasis's (What's the Story) Morning Glory? is among the UK's all-time best-selling albums, illustrating the movement’s mainstream reach.
+While primarily a music-based phenomenon, Britpop also influenced fashion, art, and politics, with Prime Minister Tony Blair and New Labour aligning themselves with the movement.

-During the late 1990s, many Britpop acts began to falter commercially or break up, or otherwise moved towards new genres or styles.
-Commercially, Britpop lost out to teen pop, while artistically it segued into a post-Britpop indie movement, associated with bands such as Travis and Coldplay.
+During the late 1990s, many Britpop acts began to decline commercially, disband, or shift towards new musical styles.
+As a commercial force, Britpop was soon eclipsed by the rise of teen pop, while artistically it evolved into the post-Britpop indie movement, associated with bands such as Travis and Coldplay.